bit-dream/candied/README.md

 ```

 #### Decoding CAN Messages
-Candied has the ability to  CAN frames to its real world values.
+Candied has the ability to decode CAN frames to its real world values.

 ```ts
 import {Dbc, Can} from 'candied';